Bogdan Denitch: Political and human rights advocate

 A long-time associate of the late American socialist leader Michael Harrington, Denitch co-founded the Democratic Socialists of America (DSA) with him in 1982, serving as its representative to the Socialist International and later as an honorary co-chair.
 He had a close relationship with the Swedish Social Democratic Party and the Mexican Party of the Democratic Revolution (PRD).
-In 1983, he founded and chaired the Socialist Scholars Conference, held annually in New York City, until controversy over his leadership led to its suspension and demise in 2005.

 In 1991 he created the NGO Transition to Democracy (T.o.D.), which works in the successor states of Yugoslavia for human rights and against nationalism.
 From 1991 he organized an annual conference, the School on Democracy and Social Justice, for human rights activists from these states.
 He helped found two democratic socialist parties (now defunct) in Croatia in the 1990s, the Social Democratic Union and Social Democratic Action.
 Denitch served on the editorial board of the journal Dissent and was a sponsor of the journal New Politics.
 He was also a member of the advisory board of Novi Plamen magazine.

+Socialist Scholars Conference

+In 1983, he founded and chaired the Socialist Scholars Conference, held annually in New York City, until controversy over his leadership led to its suspension and demise in 2005.
+Upon this point, activists and scholars founded a succeeding annual conference, The Left Forum.

+Personal life

 Denitch lived in New York City from 1969 until his retirement.
 In retirement, he spent four months of the year in New York, the other eight months in the former Yugoslavia, where he maintained a home on the island of Brač in Croatia.
 He was married and had an adult daughter.